-It's a narcissist's nature to tear down the people who are closest to him or her.
-The narcissist must feel in control, and he must obtain what he considers the appropriate amount of admiration and attention from his various sources of narcissistic supply.
+It’s a narcissist’s nature to tear down the people who are closest to him or her.
+The narcissist must feel in control, and they must obtain what he considers the appropriate amount of admiration and attention from their various sources of narcissistic supply.

-When he gets it, he feels validated and he might be the best guy you've ever met - or she might be the coolest girl.
+When they get it, he feels validated and he might be the best guy you’ve ever met – or she might be the coolest girl.